DannyBoyNYC/6-D3-radar-chart/readme.md

 Let's create our cloud cover radius scale, making our circles' radii range from 1 to 10 pixels.

-> We'll write this code at the end of our Create scales step.
+Write this code at the end of the Create scales:

 ```js
 const cloudRadiusScale = d3